-• Clause 4.4A - Exceptions to floor space ratio for certain dwellings
+Clause 4.4A - Exceptions to floor space ratio for certain dwellings housing provisions, as currently adopted by the KLEP 2012, to ensure the streetscape and character of these areas are preserved.

 This clause will replace the existing "Clause 4.4A - Exceptions to floor space ratio for residential accommodation in Zone R2" in the KLEP 2012.